apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 ### Content Modelling

-As suggested in [Jackrabbbit Wiki](https://jackrabbit.apache.org/archive/wiki/JCR/DavidsModel_115513389.html#DavidsModel-Rule#2:Drivethecontenthierarchy,don'tletithappen) the content hierarchy in your JCR repository should be designed and access control requirements tend to be a good driver.
+As suggested in [Jackrabbbit Wiki](https://jackrabbit.apache.org/archive/wiki/JCR/DavidsModel_115513389.html#DavidsModel-Rule#2:Drivethecontenthierarchy,don'tletithappen) the content hierarchy in your JCR repository should be designed and not just happen.
+Access control requirements tend to be a good driver.

 Make sure the content design allows for a readable and manageable access control setup later on to secure your data.
 Excessive complexity is often a strong indicator for problems with your content model, making its security error prone